 As determined under UPMIFA, the fair value of assets associated with individual donor-restricted endowment funds may fall below the value of the initial and subsequent donor gift amounts (i.e., deficit).
 When donor endowment deficits exist, they remain classified as net assets with donor restrictions.
-Deficits of this nature were immaterial as of June 30, 2019 and 2018, respectively.
-The deficits resulted largely from unfavorable market fluctuations that occurred shortly after the investment of newly established endowments.
+Deficits of this nature were immaterial as of June 30, 2020 and 2019, respectively.
+The deficits resulted largely from unfavorable market fluctuations.